MichiganDataScienceTeam/official-website/config/join.md

 ### Step 4: Submit Tutorials
 <!--- Do we have a new project submission link for FA 2024? --->
-As a final step to join the club, you must submit your tutorials certifying that you've completed the fundamental requirements to join the club.
+As a final step to join the club, you must submit your checkpoints certifying that you've completed the fundamental requirements to join the club.

 See our [Tutorials Repo](https://github.com/MichiganDataScienceTeam/MDST-Onboarding) for information on completing and submiting the tutorials.
 - <span className="highlight">If your checkpoints are incomplete, then you will not be allowed to join MDST for that semester.</span> In such circumstance, you may attempt the checkpoints again the next semester and resubmit.

-The tutorial submission form will be due **September 16th, 11:59 PM**, after which we will no longer accept sign-ups to join MDST for the Fall 2024 semester.
+The submission form will be due **September 16th, 11:59 PM**, after which we will no longer accept sign-ups to join MDST for the Fall 2024 semester.

 <hr>